 The books say to make quick wins.
 I agree, but with a caveat: pick wins that matter to your team, not wins that make you look good to your boss.
 Your team is watching which direction you’re facing.

-Three months in, my region isn’t fixed.
-But it’s moving in the right direction, and the people doing the work believe it’s possible.
+Three months in, a region isn’t fixed by a new leader.
+But it can be moving in the right direction, and the people doing the work can believe it’s possible.
 That’s what the first 90 days are actually for.

 What should a new leader do in the first week?